-Cabin accommodations; all meals while onboard; excursions; all beverages (non-alcoholic, house wine and beer); transfers to/from vessel when arriving on recommended flights; Pacaya Samiria entrance fee.
+Cabin accommodations; all meals while onboard; excursions; non-alcoholic beverages plus select wine and beer only; group transfers to/from vessel when arriving and departing on recommended flights; Pacaya Samiria entrance fee.

-Airfare to and from Iquitos; travel insurance; departure taxes; visa fees if applicable; items of a personal nature, such as boutique purchases; guide and crew gratuities.
+Airfare to and from Iquitos; private transfers; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases; guide and crew gratuities; fuel surcharge may apply.